 There are many reasons you may need to restrict access to a worksheet.
 Some of the information in your Excel file might be confidential or you might want to limit access to sensitive data like salaries or costs.

-At any rate, rather than locking down the entire workbook, it might make more sense to restrict access to a specific sheet tab.
+Rather than locking down the entire workbook, it might make more sense to restrict access to a specific sheet tab.

 How to Protect an Excel Worksheet to Keep It from Being Viewed